cloudflare/embed-box/docs/new-targets.md

 ## Creation

 To create your own target, begin by copying an existing target folder which is similar to yours.

-Change the `id` and other properties in the `.js` file.
+- Change the `id` and other properties in the `.js` file.
+- Add your module to the (https://github.com/EagerIO/EmbedBox/blob/master/app/targets/index.js)[targets index] to expose your new target.
+- Add your module to the default [fetched target list](https://github.com/EagerIO/EmbedBox/blob/master/modules/embed-box.js).
+The order is based off the popularity of the platform.
+- Start the development server with `npm start`
-Then the landing page (using the URL provided when you ran `npm start`), and write the instructions for your platform into the `.pug` file.
+- Write the instructions for your platform into the `.pug` file.

 If everything looks great in your browser, then you're ready to submit a PR!